Giving notice of intention

 Passport size photographs

-If either of you are within the Home Office referral scheme (ie you are a non UK, EEA or Swiss national and possess a limited visa), you will both be required to bring one passport sized photo with you to the appointment.
+If either of you are within the Home Office referral scheme (i.e. a non relevant national and possess a limited visa), you will both be required to bring one passport sized photo with you to the appointment.

 Additionally, if either of you obtained a marriage or civil partnership entry clearance visa for the purposes of marrying or having a civil partnership in this country, you will both be required to bring one passport sized photo with you to the appointment.